enrip19/cpp_courses/notes/Course notes.md

 ```

 ### Default constructor (no-args constructor)
-> If no constructor or/and destructor are declared, C++ provide a default constructor or/and destructor that are empty
+> If no constructor or/and destructor are declared, C++ provide a default constructor or/and destructor that are empty.
+>
+> ATTENTION: If you declare a constructor with arguments, it will not generate a no-args constructor.
+A compiler error will rise!
 - Does not expect any arguments
 - Called when you instantiate a new object with no arguments